 In 2016, Rory continued his education on the KRP-run FTR KTM in the Junior World Championship, as well as in the Red Bull Rookies, where he would go on to score podium finishes at Aragon and Assen on his way to sixth in the final standings.
 The following year opened with the now 15-year-old Rory winning the first race of the Rookies Cup, at Jerez, while the Junior World Championship brought best finishes of fifth place, now on a KTM RC250R (M36) run by KRP.
 The season wasn’t all rosy though, with a number of crashes – not to mention a lack of data for the KTM – denting the confidence and blunting his challenge.

 With Racing Steps Foundation winding up its operation at the end of the 2017 season, Rory found himself without a ride for 2018.
 Dorna kindly stepped in, offering a place in the inaugural British Talent Cup.
 With four wins, Rory convincingly won the title.
 He also made the progression to bigger bikes, supplementing his Talent Cup outings with race winning Scottish championship appearances on a Kirkcaldy Kawasaki supplied ZX-6R and entering three rounds of the Pirelli National Superstock 600 championship, where he impressed each time.

-In 2019 Rory remained with Kawasaki.
-Running a privately run ZX-6R supplied by British Superbike legend Chris Walker, 17-year-old Rory once again followed in the tyre tracks of Crutchlow and Lowes by competing in the British Supersport Championship.
+In 2019 Rory remained on a Kawasaki.
+Running a largely standard, privately run, ZX-6R supplied by British Superbike legend Chris Walker, 17-year-old Rory once again followed in the tyre tracks of Crutchlow and Lowes by competing in the British Supersport Championship.
 Leading Scottish legal firm Watermans came on board as title sponsors and, in a sometimes challenging campaign, the young Scot developed throughout the season, ending the year as the top ranked Kawasaki rider and best rookie – taking a podium at Donington Park on his way to seventh in the final standings.